Nikon 80-200mm f/2.8 AF-D

 Another downside to this lens is that it has no weather sealing.
 So shooting in the rain is not advisable but having said that, I have used this lens multiple times in the rain with no problems.
 But it is not a weather-sealed lens, so you risk your equipment if you shoot in the rain.

 The last drawback for some people would be that the lens has no VR.
-I usually try to keep my shutter speeds about 1/320 when I shoot shows, but if it does get very dark and you got to drop your shutter speeds, for most people, you would have to shoot at 1/200 when shooting at the long end of the zoom range.
+I usually try to keep my shutter speeds around 1/320 when I shoot shows, but if it gets very dark and you have to drop your shutter speeds, most people would need to shoot at 1/200 when shooting at the long end of the zoom range.

-If my gushing all over this lens had not convinced you that I love this lens, let me put it this way.
-If my lens had to be stolen tomorrow, I would immediately go buy another second-hand copy.
-Unfortunately, Nikon does not manufacture the lens anymore, but there are many copies of the lens available on the second-hand market.
-These lenses are an absolute steal, and usually, cost about 40% less than a new 70-200 lens.
-If you can live without the VR and your camera can drive the autofocus, you really need to think long and hard about this lens.
-I would never go to work without this lens.
-It is always in my lens bag and it will always be as long as I am shooting with Nikon cameras.
+If my gushing all over this lens has not convinced you that I love this lens, let me put it this way: if my lens were stolen tomorrow, I would immediately go buy another second-hand copy.
+Unfortunately, Nikon does not manufacture this lens anymore, but there are many copies available on the second-hand market.
+These lenses are an absolute steal and usually cost about 40% less than a new 70-200mm lens.
+If you can live without VR and your camera can drive the autofocus, you really need to think long and hard about this lens.
+I would never go to work without it.
+It is always in my lens bag and always will be as long as I am shooting with Nikon cameras.

-Now you will notice that there is one section missing in my review, I have not talked about bokeh with this lens.
-And truth be told, I have no images to show for that aspect.
-When I shoot models or do band portraits, I use prime lens and I prefer a shorter focal range.
+Now, you will notice that there is one section missing in my review: I have not talked about bokeh with this lens.
+Truth be told, I have no images to show for that aspect.
+When I shoot models or do band portraits, I use prime lenses and prefer a shorter focal range.
 I like being close to my subject, so I have never used this lens to shoot any portraits.
-I have read that the bokeh is good at the 200mm end and average under 100mm but I cannot give you my opinion on that.
+I have read that the bokeh is good at the 200mm end and average under 100mm, but I cannot give you my opinion on that.

-So who is this lens for at the end of the day?
+So, who is this lens for at the end of the day?
 In my personal opinion, this lens is perfect for sports shooters, concert shooters, and event photographers.
 It focuses fast, even at night.
-It tracks well with moving subjects and it is built to be used and abused.
-A true pros lens, at a bargain price.
-You really could not ask for more than that.
-If you are a wedding photographer though, I would most likely pass on this lens, purely based on the fact that it uses the screw motor in your camera body and that could be noisy.
-Like I said previously, this is my most used lens and no other lens that I own has come close to making me as much money as this lens.
+It tracks well with moving subjects and is built to be used and abused.
+A true pro’s lens at a bargain price—you really could not ask for more than that.
+However, if you are a wedding photographer, I would most likely pass on this lens, purely based on the fact that it uses the screw motor in your camera body, and that could be noisy.
+Like I said previously, this is my most used lens, and no other lens that I own has come close to making me as much money as this one.

 So my final rating is